itaiglikman/Twitter-react-ts/README.md

 ### 3. Supabase Setup

 This project uses Supabase for backend and authentication.
-**Your Supabase credentials are stored in `src/env.ts`, which is excluded from GitHub for security.**
+**Your Supabase credentials are stored in `.env.local`, which is excluded from GitHub for security.**

 #### To use your own Supabase backend: